VK2ZJ/VK2ZJ_SINAD_Meter/README.md

 # VK2ZJ SINAD Meter

-This is a little python app to measure SINAD (Signal-to-Noise and Distortion ratio) with a PC audio input, such as a USB audio interface.
+This is a little python app to measure SINAD (Signal-to-Noise and Distortion ratio) in real time with a PC audio input, such as a USB audio interface.

 The primary use case is evaluating radios, such as when measuring FM receiver sensitivity.
-It's time to let those old SINADDERs have some deserved rest on their museum shelves.
+It's time to let those old SINADDERs have some well deserved rest on their museum shelves.

 VK2ZJ_SINAD_Meter.exe is the main app.
 No installation required - just download and run it.
 Note: You may get a warning from Windows or your antivirus the first time you run the app.
 I haven't learned how to sign executables yet.